jmdaweb/NVDARemoteServer/readme.md

 ###Building for debian based distributions

-1. Navigate to the debian directory inside this repo.
+1. Navigate to the debian directory inside this repo (choose between Debian 7 or Debian 8).
 2. Ensure that the build.sh script can be executed: chmod +x build.sh
 3. Run the script: sudo ./build.sh
 4. Install the package: sudo dpkg -i NVDARemoteServer.deb

 ###Building for Centos and RHL based distributions